 Is the person in question a dangerous person, or can your issues be worked out?
 Do they play an important role in your life, or in the lives of your immediate family?
 Will your decision be helping or harming the people you love?
 Is there a possible way to work out the dispute?
 Don’t rush to any sudden decisions.

 If you have had a disagreement, lay out your concerns to the individual in a respectful manner.
 Remember, just because you disagree with someone doesn’t automatically make them the party in the wrong.
 Speak calmly and choose to act in a peaceful manner.
+For this, you can even take mediation services where a neutral third-person counsels both parties and tries to resolve the issue between them.
+These mediators may help you gain a different perspective which will allow you to understand the situation better.

 There is no reason to fly off the handle when you have decided you need to let someone go.
 Choose to be a person who shows maturity.
 Be kind instead of acting in an inflammatory manner.